top resources prepare coding interview

-You’re applying or pitching for a new position and you’re faced with a coding interview and codility test.
+So, you’re applying for a new position or bidding on a project requiring coding skills and you’re faced with a Codility test.

 You’ve been working as a freelance developer for several years.